Energy Practices Versus Regular Exercises

 The Daoist sage Lao-tzu wrote that, “When the superior man hears the Way, he will practice it with diligence.”
 A superior person will realize how hard a true teaching is to come by, and know to seize the opportunity and start practicing.
 A complicated setting like today’s world turns out to be a good thing, as I see it, for this is what it takes to produce someone really outstanding.
 You have to be truly solid in your practice to rise above others in a setting like this.

 For someone who is really determined about practice, a complicated setting is, I believe, a good thing.
 You would have no way to make spiritual progress if there was no strife around you or chances to work on your character.
 It wouldn’t be possible if everyone got along just fine.
 Lao-tzu also wrote about “the average man who hears the Way.”
 That would be just an average adherent, who is fine with practicing or not, and who will have a hard time making it in the end.
-There are people right here today who find what I am teaching agreeable, and yet once back out in the world, they may get overwhelmed by the lure of worldly things.
+There are people right here today who find what I’m teaching agreeable, and yet once they are back out in the world, they may get overwhelmed by the lure of worldly things.
 As real as those things may seem, even millionaires and members of the ultra-wealthy have realized at the end of their lives that they in fact have nothing—that material riches can’t be taken with you past this lifetime, and ultimately, are empty.
 By contrast, what makes higher energy so precious is that it does go with you at the time of death.
 It’s carried on by your soul to the start of your next life.
 We believe in the immortality of the soul, and don’t consider this idea to be misguided or theoretical.
 The cells of your physical body in this dimension may be shed at death, but in other dimensions, which are made of smaller particulate components, your body has not in fact perished.
 It has merely molted its shell, so to speak.

 All of what I have been discussing comes down to character.
 The Buddha as well as Bodhidharma both noted that the land of China, which lay in the East, would give rise to the most virtuous of people.
 This has been a source of pride for generations of Chinese citizens and monks.
 But it stems from a misunderstanding: they have taken it to mean that the Chinese are spiritually gifted.
 Many have even been happy and smug about it, thinking they are really special and that China is home to the spiritually adept.
 Yet most are confused about what was meant, and haven’t given thought to why it would be in China that you see such figures.
 As is often the case, few can grasp what the utterances of the spiritually accomplished, [like the Buddha or Bodhidharma,] mean, for their realms of thought and states of awareness aren’t familiar to people.
 I don’t think you need me to spell it out to get the idea: great spiritual achievement is only possible in the most complicated of settings and when surrounded by the most complicated of people.